Focus on Frankincense

 Understanding the Different Types of Frankincense Essential Oil

-This article explores the some of the most commonly encountered types of frankincense essential oil, focusing on their botanical source, general chemistry, and appropriate aromatherapy context.
+This article explores some of the most commonly encountered types of frankincense essential oil, focusing on their botanical source, general chemistry, and appropriate aromatherapy context.

 What Is Frankincense Essential Oil?

-The Main Types of Frankincense Essential Oil
+A Few of the Main Types of Frankincense Essential Oil

 Frankincense Essential Oils – Comparison